soliveira3/LampStackProject/README.md

 # LampStackProject
-Repo for developing a remote database for POOSD  - Group 12
+Repo for developing a remote database for POOSD  - Group 12 test fork